culturecreates/artsdata-data-model/_gabarits-jsonld/README.md

 Indicate if an event occurs [in person](https://schema.org/OfflineEventAttendanceMode), [online](https://schema.org/OnlineEventAttendanceMode), or is [hybrid](https://schema.org/MixedEventAttendanceMode), meaning both on and offline.

 ### [_organizer_](https://schema.org/organizer)
 Enter information identifying and describing the organization that is responsible for presenting the show.
-It can be a presenter or a self-presenting company.
+It can be a presenting organization or a company self-presenting its own production (in which case, the same value would be entered under the performer property).
 You can add multiple _organizer(s)_.
 Entities _nested_[^1] under this property are typically of @type [Organization](https://schema.org/Organization).
+Recommended properties for the nested entity include: _name_, _url_, and _sameAs_ (with link pointing to a Wikidata or Artsdata URI).

 ### [_performer_](https://schema.org/performer)
 Enter information identifying and describing the company, group or person(s) who is(are) responsible for performing the performance.
 It is possible to add several _performer(s)_.
 The entities _nested_ under this property can be of @type [Organization](https://schema.org/Organization), [PerformingGroup](https://schema.org/PerformingGroup) or [Person](https://schema.org/Person).
+Recommended properties for the nested entity include: _name_, _url_, and _sameAs_ (with link pointing to an ISNI, Wikidata or Artsdata URI).

 ### [_location_](https://schema.org/location)
 Enter the information identifying and describing the place where the event is presented (is happening).
-The entity _nested_ under the _location_ property can be @type [Place](https://schema.org/Place) (a physical space) or @type [VirtualLocation](https://schema.org/VirtualLocation) (a virtural space).
+The entity _nested_ under the _location_ property can be @type [Place](https://schema.org/Place) (a physical space) or @type [VirtualLocation](https://schema.org/VirtualLocation) (an online space).
+In the case of a physical space:
+- The value should be as precise as possible (for example, the performance hall inside the building instead of the building itself).
+- For disambiguation and reconciliation purposes, it is strongly recommended to assign a sameAs link to the place's Wikidata or Artsdata URI.
+- Google requires the _address_ property with nested _PostalAddress_ entity.
+As a matter of fact, a complete PostalAddress entity, including the postal code, can help with disambiguation.

 ### [_offers_](https://schema.org/offers)
-Enter information about ticket availability and the webpage where tickets can be purchased.
+Enter at least one @type _Offer_ entity, including the URL of the event's ticketing page.
+For more information about how to describe _Offer_ type entities, consult [Google's documentation](https://developers.google.com/search/docs/appearance/structured-data/event#structured-data-type-definitions)

 ### [_sameAs_](https://schema.org/sameAs) _(for embeded entities)_
 Enter the URIs of _bridge identifiers_[^3] that identify without any ambiguity the entities nested within the _Event_ type entity.
 When there are multiple values, list them within square brackets, one URI per line.